gps-details

 BCM47768

-The BCM47768 is a second generation dual-frequency GNSS chipset supporting L1 + L5.
-It is used in the Quectel LC29D(E) + LC29D(F) modules, detailed in the IoT&M2M Modules product brochure v6.7, and shows a 10 Hz update rate.
+The BCM47768 is a second generation dual-band GNSS chipset supporting L1 + L5.
+It is used in the Quectel LC29D(E) + LC29D(F) modules, detailed in the IoT & M2M Modules product brochure v6.7, and shows a 10 Hz update rate.

 The Xiaomi Watch S1 uses the BCM47768, clearly shown in a Chinese teardown.